 He sought to find hidden meanings behind everyday life and often painted empty cities, mysterious shadows and strange combinations of ordinary objects in places you wouldn't expect.

 Now, for the first time, his extraordinary work has been brought to life thanks to French video editor and motion designer Julien Herman.
-A huge fan of Giorgio's work, he decided to pay tribute by transforming some of his earlier paintings into clever animations – including his 1910 L'Enigma dell' Ora, Melancolia (1912), and Il Doppoi Sogno di Primavera (1915).
+A huge fan of Giorgio's work, he decided to pay tribute by transforming some of his earlier paintings into clever animations – including his 1910 L'Enigma dell' Ora, Melencolia (1912), and Il Doppio Sogno di Primavera (1915).